Labour backs Sir Keir Starmer over party rules reforms

 She added: "I was at primary school the last time Labour won an election and I don't want to be drawing my pension the next time."

-Shabana Mahmood, MP for Birmingham Small Heath, closed the debate, saying: "If you can't persuade 20% of your Parliamentary colleagues to back you, you will struggle to persuade the people of this country to make you their prime minister."
+Shabana Mahmood, MP for Birmingham Small Heath, argued: "If you can't persuade 20% of your Parliamentary colleagues to back you, you will struggle to persuade the people of this country to make you their prime minister."

-On Friday, Sir Keir was forced to drop more thorough reform proposals - including the replacement of the one-member-one-vote system for choosing leaders with more say for MPs and unions - amid widespread opposition from the party's left wing.
+On Friday, Sir Keir was forced to drop more thorough constitutional reform proposals - including the replacement of the one-member-one-vote system for choosing leaders with more say for MPs and unions - amid widespread opposition from the party's left wing.